 Saturday, April 13, 2024

-THE PARISH CHURCHES OF THE TOWNS UNDER THE ARCHDIOCESE OF LINGAYEN-DAGUPAN
+THE ARCHDIOCESE OF LINGAYEN-DAGUPAN

 The Archdiocese of Lingayen-Dagupan is composed of two cities and 15 municipalities of the central part of Pangasinan: Dagupan City, San Carlos City, Basista, Bautista, Bayambang, Binmaley, Calasiao, Laoac, Lingayen, Malasiqui, Manaoag, Mangaldan, Mapandan, San Fabian, San Jacinto, Santa Barbara and Urbiztondo.
 Since I have already visited Dagupan and Manaoag, during the Holy Week of 2024 I went to all the other towns under the archdiocese.
 On Holy Tuesday on my way to Bolinao, I passed by the towns of Santa Barbara, Malasiqui, San Carlos, Calasiao and Binmaley.
 The following day on my way back to Urdaneta, I passed by Urbiztondo, Basista, Bayambang and Bautista.
 On Holy Thursday right after the Chrism mass in Urdaneta, together with my student in Canon Law Fr.
 Dan Philip Soriano, we visited the last towns of Pangasinan that I haven’t been to which were all under the Archdiocese of Lingayen-Dagupan: Mapandan, Mangaldan, San Jacinto, San Fabian and Laoac.
 We were back in Urdaneta just in time for the mass of the Evening of the Lord’s Supper.